IBM-Bluemix-Docs/mass-data-migration/set-up-device.md

 ## Reviewing your network settings
 {: #review-network-settings}

-After you power on the device, you can view and manage the IP settings for your network ports by using the _System Control Display_ screen on the device.
+You can review the network configuration on the device before you connect it to your network.
+View and manage the IP settings for your network ports by using the _System Control Display_ screen on the device.

 To interact with the _System Control Display_ screen, move the cursor by using the **△**, **▽**, **esc**, and **enter** buttons. **Enter** takes you into a menu and **esc** takes you out.
 {: tip}